 Fair Compensation.
 Based on your skills and experience.

 Benefits.
-Medical, Dental, Vision, Life Insurance, and matched retirement savings.
+Medical, Dental, Vision, Life Insurance, matched retirement savings and tuition for yourself and dependents.

 PHYSICAL & ENVIRONMENTAL DEMANDS will include but not be limited to: sitting, standing, stooping, walking, kneeling, crouching, squatting, crawling, climbing, twisting of upper body, handling by seizing, holding, grasping, or turning hands, but without finger dexterity, and balancing to prevent falling or erratic movement, climbing hand-over-hand.
 Vision to include near, far, color, depth perception.
 Manual dexterity for operation of equipment/machines.